partiql/partiql-beamline/partiql-beamline-book/src/basics/core-concepts.md

 ### What is a Stochastic Process?

 A stochastic process is a collection of [random variables](https://en.wikipedia.org/wiki/Random_variable) indexed by time or space.
-In simpler terms, it's a way to model how things change randomly over time while still following certain patterns or rules.
+In simpler terms, it is a way to model how things change randomly over time while still following certain patterns or rules.

 **Real-world examples:**
 - Stock prices over time